dominodatalab/Domino_Base_Images/MATLAB_Base_Images/r2020a-20200521/README.md

 image tag `quay.io/domino/base:Ubuntu18_DAD_Py3.6_R3.6_20190916`,
 listed in this repo under `Domino_Analytics_Distribution/2019_q3_py3.6_r3.6`.
 See the Dockerfile for that image for details about what is included.
-The MATLAB workspace has been added to that, and will run in Domino with the below notebook configuration and proper license configuration within the compute environment.
+The MATLAB workspace has been added, and will run in Domino with the below notebook configuration and proper license configuration within the compute environment.

 ## Notebook Properties